joergen7/cre/README.md

 - `stageout_lst/3` returns a list of postconditions for a given application and its evaluation result.
 - `do_stageout/3` fulfills a postcondition.
 - `error_to_expr/3` creates an error expression from a given intransient error.
-- `cleanup_case/3` called upon finishing up a case prior to sending the result back to the CRE.
+- `cleanup_case/3` called upon finishing up a case prior to sending the result back to the cfl_re.

 ##### init/1